xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 ## Fragmented Ecosystem

-The current YANG device models ecosystem is fragmented: some standards models are defined in the IETF while similar ones are defined in other fora such as Openconfig.
+The current YANG device models ecosystem is **fragmented**: some standards models are defined in the IETF while similar ones are defined in other fora such as Openconfig or ONF.
 Unlike service and network models, IETF-defined device models are not widely implemented.
 There is a need to rationalize this space and avoid redundant efforts.